 - Acting as an unregistered municipal adviser fraud

-Finally the new Bureau of Consumer Financial Protection (BCFP) has a host of its own unlawful acts relating to violations of federal consumer financial law, or to engaging in unfair, deceptive or abusive practices.
+Finally, the new Bureau of Consumer Financial Protection (BCFP) has a host of its own unlawful acts relating to violations of federal consumer financial law, or to engage in unfair, deceptive or abusive practices.

 Texas Dodd-Frank Defense Lawyers

-In conjunction with the Dodd-Frank Act, President Obama's created the Financial Fraud Task Force in the Department of Justice (DOJ) to aggressively investigate and prosecute those that commit financial crimes.
+In conjunction with the Dodd-Frank Act, President Obama created the Financial Fraud Task Force in the Department of Justice (DOJ) to aggressively investigate and prosecute those who commit financial crimes.
 The Securities and Exchange Commission has also stepped up enforcement efforts in the wake of the financial crisis.

-The frequency of prosecutions in this area is increasing and the penalties are severe.
-The DOJ has criminally prosecuted defendants for perpetrating financial crimes and sought prison terms that result in life sentences.
+The frequency of prosecutions in this area is increasing, and the penalties are severe.
+The DOJ has criminally prosecuted defendants for perpetrating financial crimes and sought prison terms, which result in life sentences.
 Additionally, the Securities and Exchange Commission has investigated multiple investment fraud schemes and sought enforcement actions for numerous cases.

 Contact Houston, Texas, Investment Fraud Attorneys